9. Exploring relationships between variables

 ../_images/corr-ex-3-7.png

-A single measure cannot be perfect: we are trying to compress \(n\) data points into a single number.
-It is obvious that there are many different datasets, sometimes remarkably diverse, which yield the same correlation degree.
+A single measure cannot be perfect: we are trying to compress \(n\) data points into a single number here.
+It is obvious that many different datasets, sometimes remarkably diverse, will yield the same correlation degree.

 A high correlation degree (either positive or negative) does not mean that there is any causal relationship between the two variables.
 We cannot say that having large arm circumference affects hip size or vice versa.
 There might be some latent variable that influences these two (e.g., maybe also related to weight?).